Create an Inventory - Using the Chemical Module - Hasmate

 • Required PPE (see Section 8: Exposure controls/personal protection on your SDS)

-• Chemical HSNO Classifications (see Section 2: Hazard identification on your SDS)
+• Chemical HSNO/GHS Classifications (see Section 2: Hazard identification on your SDS)

 • Chemical Handlers (choose the appropriate employees from the dropdown)